haakonjacobsen/helseid-samples-python/client-credentials-jwt/README.md

-# HelseID Python Web App Sample
+# HelseID Python Sample for Machine to Machine Application

-This sample demonstrates how to add authentication to a Python web app using HelseID.
+This sample demonstrates how to add HelseID authorization to a Python machine to machine (m2m) app using the OAuth 2.0 client credentials flow with JSON Web Tokens (JWT).
+The application runs out of the box and you can implement your own client information later.

-## Register a client
-The application runs out of the box, and you can skip this next section if you just want to run the application.
-If you want to implement your own client, you first need to register it at HelseID admin.
-Here you would get a `Client_ID` and you can define `scopes` for the application.
-You should also set up your `JWK public key` and other settings.
-You can use the a sample information for JWK from the provided `jwk_info.py` file.
-In the client you would want to register `http://localhost:3000/callback` in the `Redirect URIs` and `http://localhost:3000` as `Post logout redirects URIs`.
-In the application you need to change the `CLIENT_ID` to the one you recieved from HelseID admin, and change the `jwt_private_key.txt` to your own in PEM format.

 ## Running the App
-To run the sample, make sure you have `python` and `pip` installed.
-Once the client is setup properly (or just use the example provided) you can Run `pip install -r requirements.txt` to install the dependencies and run `python server.py`.
+To run the sample, make sure you have `python` and `pip` installed (using a virtual environment is recommended).

-The app will be served at [http://localhost:3000/](http://localhost:3000/).
+From the `../client-credentials-jwt` folder:

+1. Run `pip install -r requirements.txt` to install the dependencies.

+2. Run `python3 app.py` on Mac/Linux or `py app.py` on Windows (assuming this is how your python 3 is configured).

 ## API connection
-To recive data in the application, you need to run the [API example](https://github.com/haakonjacobsen/HelseID_api)
+To receive data in the application, you need to run the [API example](https://github.com/haakonjacobsen/helseid-samples-python/tree/master/api) aswell.
+Follow the setup on that page to get the API up and running.

+## Register a client
+If you want to implement your own client you first need to register it at HelseID admin.
+Here you will get a `client_id` and you can define `scopes` for the application.
+For a m2m application you can use the `norsk-helsenett:python-sample-api/read` for testing aginst the [API sample](https://github.com/haakonjacobsen/helseid-samples-python/tree/master/api).
+In `config.py` you need to change the `CLIENT_ID` to the one you recieved from HelseID admin and change the `PRIVATE_KEY` and `PUBLIC_KEY` to your own key pair.
+You can use the sample key pair for JWT in the `config.py` file for testing purposes.
+DO NOT use this in development.
+Se next section on how to genereate your own key pair.

+## Generate key pair for JWT
+There are lots of ways to generate a key pair for JWK.
+You can generate one at [mkjwk.org](https://mkjwk.org/).

+1. Choose a Key Size >= 2048
+2. Key Use = Signature
+3. Algorithm = PS256 (recommended) or RS256 (not recommended)
+4. Key ID = SHA-256
+5. Show X.509 = NO and click generate
+6. Copy the Public and Private Keypair and paste is as the value of PRIVATE_KEY in `config.py`.
+7. Copy the Public Key and paste is as the value of PUBLIC_KEY in `config.py`.
+8. Register the Public Key in your clients client secrets in HelseID Admin as a JSON Web Key.